SamuelOmodele/finance-tracker-app/README.md

 ---------------
 TIME SPENT
 ---------------
-Approximately 15 hours were spent building this project, including:
+Approximately 15 hours were spent building this project.